josephanya/josephanya/README.md

 ### Hi there! 👋 I'm Joseph Anya

 I am a product engineer with an academic background in pharmacology.
-I have expertise in UI design, rapid prototyping, design thinking, user research, wireframes and mockups, dart (flutter), javascript (nodeJS), and basic web technologies.
+I have expertise in UI design, rapid prototyping, design thinking, user research, wireframes and mockups, dart (flutter), and javascript (nodeJS).

 I am currently lead product development at [Lifebox Labs](https://lifebox.ng) where I design and build digital health products for chronic metabolic diseases ✨.